WICG/PEPC/explainer.md

 -   Permission Policy should be first checked to ensure that the permission is allowed in the subframe.
--   A valid `X-Frame-Options` header or a `frame-ancestors` CSP policy needs to be set to prevent clickjacking attacks where a malicious site embeds a legitimate site that uses a PEPC.
+-   To prevent clickjacking attacks where a malicious site embeds a legitimate site that uses a PEPC, the frame-ancestors CSP directive must be explicitly declared if a document using PEPC is embedded cross-origin (to the top level frame).
+This shifts both the burden and the risk to the sites using PEPC which actually wants to be embeddable while ensuring that developers who take no action will remain secure by default.

 ### Custom cursors